 East End-Danforth Schools

-East End-Danforth has great secondary schools, elementary special programs, and secondary special programs.
+This neighbourhood has great secondary schools, elementary special programs, and secondary special programs.
 There are 14 public schools, 6 Catholic schools, and 2 alternative/special schools serving this neighbourhood.
-The special programs offered at local schools include All-Female, French Immersion, International Baccalaureate, Special Education School, and Gifted/Talented Program.
+The special programs offered at local schools include French Immersion, International Baccalaureate, All-Female, Special Education School, and Gifted/Talented Program.

 Public Schools